 In the case of shippers or customers that don’t have control over packaging, require them to provide clear, detailed information and notify the warehouse of new incoming shipments.
 Often, freight forwarders receive cargo that doesn’t clearly state who the consignee or final recipient is.

-As for the carriers, very often they fail to organize cargo in the order of the delivery route, causing unnecessary cargo to be unloaded to reach the desired goods.
+As for the carriers, very often they fail to organize cargo according to the order of the delivery route, resulting in cargo having to be unloaded to reach the goods actually being delivered at a location.
 Another problem is drivers not having all documentation in hand when they arrive to the receiving area.

 To minimize these issues, inform all carriers that proper documentation must be in hand upon arrival and cargo must be organized in relation to the delivery route.